Fail over VMs and physical servers

 - After the failover, validate the virtual machine by logging-in to it.
 If you want to switch to another recovery point of the virtual machine, then you can use Change recovery point option.

 - Once you are satisfied with the failed over virtual machine, you can Commit the failover.
-This deletes all the recovery points available with the service and Change recovery point option will no longer be available.
+Commit deletes all the recovery points available with the service and Change recovery point option will no longer be available.

 When you failover Hyper-v virtual machines from one on-premises site to another on-premises site, to come back to the primary on-premises site you have to first reverse replicate the virtual machine back to primary site and then trigger a failover.
 If the primary virtual machine is not available, then before starting to reverse-replicate you have to restore the virtual machine from a backup.

 When a failover is triggered, it involves following steps: